W00D00/home-assistant-elero/README.md

 - up
 - down
 - stop
-- tilt
+- intermediate position
-    - open (intermediate position)
-    - close (ventilation / turning position)
+- ventilation / turning position
-    - stop

 ---

 # Configuration of Elero platform
 As many transmitters can be used as many needed.
 You could use as many transmitters as you want.
 So, you can control more than 15 devices.
+The connected transmitter stickes are discoveried by automaticly, so by default you do not need to configure them.
-You can configure every Elero USB Transmitter stick in your installation, add and setup the following settings to your `configuration.yaml` file to every stick:
+In some special cases, you can configure every Elero USB Transmitter stick in your installation, add and setup the following settings to your `configuration.yaml` file to every stick:

 - **serial_number:**
     - **description:** The serial number of the given Elero Transmitter Stick.